 - Don’t believe everything you read about camping essentials.
 You really don’t have to buy new gear and take loads of stuff with you to have a great time.
 Carefully chosen items that will be used frequently and have a multiple uses are much better.
 In fact we believe the simpler your trip is the more you will enjoy it, resulting in you being more likely to do it again;

 - When you have to buy products, try to be eco-aware.
 For example, instead of buying ordinary washing up liquid and other cleaning products, buy something like Ecover;

 - Be careful of chemical waste for your portable toilets.
 Try to be eco-conscious when you buy them and always dispose of them properly.
 Do your research as many toilet chemicals contain some really nasty things like the carcinogen Formaldehyde!
 Instead try to use something like the eco-friendly Blue Bio, which is just as kind to you as it is to the environment;

 - Try to use fuel and power alternatives, like bio-diesel and solar panels.
 Not only are they great for your budget in the long term but they are also better for the environment.
 This is a huge subject and we will be covering it in more detail in future articles;

 - If you don’t use disposable containers for propane, water, personal drinkers, food containers, etc, and only use refillable and re-usable ones you will help cut down on your personal waste, and as a bonus you will save some money;

 - Rather than buy, you should try to hire, borrow and re-use.
-There are loads of companies that can help you with this and we’ll be highlighting them on our Resources page in the future;
+There are loads of companies that can help you with this and we’ll be highlighting them in the future;

 - If you want to book a campsite, try to find an eco-friendly one.
 There are loads about and all of them can help you score big Earth friendly points!